-These days, there’s no getting around the fact that financing your college education is expensive.
-According to the College Board’s most recent Trends in College Pricing report, the average yearly cost of just tuition and fees at a four-year college or university can range from $13,500 (for in-state students at public schools) to $32,300 (for students at private institutions).
+As you begin your higher education journey, you may be wondering how to finance college.
+Let’s face it, financing your college education is expensive.
+According to the College Board, the average yearly cost of just tuition and fees at a four-year college or university can range from $12,000 to $35,00.

 Add on books, room, board, and other expenses and you could be in the $50,000-per-year range.
 But before you let cost discourage you from applying to the school of your dreams, you should know that there is more than $130 billion in federal aid available to students, in the form of grants, federal loans, work-study funds, and education tax credits and deductions.

 With help from the federal government, as well as aid from state governments, private sources, and merit scholarships, it is possible to afford the college of your choice.
 But how?
 Where do you even begin?
 We take a close look at navigating paying college within this article.

 A college degree can boost your future earning potential, but higher education can be an expensive investment.

 Editorial Listing ShortCode:

 Tuition, mandatory fees, room and board, and other costs can add up quickly.
 Fortunately, there are plenty of ways to pay for college.